-I do quite a few activities and I have noticed that skills learned in one activity can cross over and help your execution or understanding in others.
-For example, the calmness you need to learn when a horse is running off with you is also rather handy when on a snowboard careering down a hill wishing you hadn’t shown off to your friends and attempted that icy black run.
+I do quite a few activities and I have noticed that skills learned in one activity can cross over and help your understanding in others.
+For example, the calmness you need to learn when a horse is running off with you is also rather handy when on a snowboard careering down a hill wishing you hadn’t shown off to your friends by attempting that icy black run.

 Same with dancing.
 I have been Salsa dancing for over 8 years.
 This has helped me take certain principles from that and apply them to learning other new partner dances.
 One thing feeds the other.